Sraint2004/The-White-Battlefield/README.md

 ### Generate and Destroy

 In "destroy and generate," the "enemymanager" object retrieves some plane parameters from the "armeshmanager" and randomly generates snowman prefabs on this plane.
-When the snowman prefab is hit by the snowball prefab, the "enemymanager" object destroys the snowman prefab and triggers the playback of the snowburst particle system, as well as triggering the next snowman generation script, thus allowing for the regeneration of snowmen after the initial ones are destroyed.
+When the snowman prefab is hit by the snowball prefab, the "enemymanager" object destroys the snowman prefab and triggers the playback of the snowburst particle system, as well as triggering the next snowman generation script, thus allowing for the regeneration of snowmen after the initial ones are destroyed and achieving the effect of random generation.

 ![](https://github.com/Sraint2004/The-White-Battlefield/blob/main/Image/042509.png?raw=true)

-## Trigger and Score
+### Trigger and Score

 In "Trigger and Score","the Hand Gesture Recognition Manager "and "AR Snowball Throw" are designed to handle interactions between game objects and manage the mechanism of throwing snowballs in the gaming environment.
 The Hand Gesture Recognition Manager is used to identify gestures, recognizing the "pinch" and "five" gestures through hand joint recognition, and providing functions for the "AR Snowball Throw" object.
 This triggers scripts for generating and launching snowballs.